Kava-Labs/kvtool/README.md

 ## Initialization: kvtool testnet

+Note: The current mainnet version of kava is `v0.12.1`.
+To start a local testnet with the current mainnet version use `--kava.configTemplate v0.12`

 Option 1:

 The `kvtool testnet bootstrap` command starts a local Kava blockchain as a background docker container called `generated_kavanode_1`.
 The bootstrap command only starts the Kava blockchain and Kava REST server services.